The Bankrate promise

 “At this age, the biggest mistake is underestimating your needs,” Holeman says.

 Those needs won’t be what they were 10 or 20 years ago.
-Consider rising health care costs and downsizing your living space.
+You may be facing rising healthcare costs as well as considering downsizing your living space.
 Evaluating how you’re living or planning to live will impact your savings.

 “In order to make sure your bases are covered, budget for the ‘boulders’ in your life — the large or recurring items you prepare for monthly, such as your rent, mortgage or car payment,” Holeman says.
 “Once that’s done, monitor your personal checking account for how much is safe to spend until the next month.”